iReflect/reflect-web/README.md

 ### Setup the server

-- Create a file `src/environment/environment.ts` using `src/environment/environment.ts.sample` file if not present.You can then modify the configurations accordingly.
+- Create a file `src/environment/environment.ts` using `src/environment/environment.ts.sample` file if not present.

+You can then modify the configurations accordingly.

 - Create a file `assets/config/config.local.json` using `assets/config/config.json.sample` file in your local machine and put the environment specific information in this file.

 > **Note:** Make sure that this config file is present in the final build of the application (in the same `assets/config` folder, named according to the environment) for the application to work properly.

-#### Start the server
+### Start the server

 - Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.